| Expedition Medicine Article |

 This article is suitable for small groups, travelling light into the greater mountain ranges or other remote mountain areas.
 It is particularly aimed at trekkers or climbers, intending to go to altitudes of less than 7000 metres – and on straight forward routes, where there is some risk of illness but not great risk of physical injury.

-The article is on expedition medicine, but it is intended to be interesting as well as useful to non-medics especially.
+expedition medicine, but it is intended to be interesting as well as useful to non-medics especially.
 Many light weight parties go to altitude or to remote areas without having a doctor or nurse in the party.
 It is to be hoped that this article would provide a basic guide to some of the medical hazards which are possible – and to treatments which at the least may prevent the trip being spoiled for some or all of the party, but at most could save a life.

 Whilst particularly aimed at non-medics, this article could also be of use to medical professionals acting as ‘expedition medic’ for the first time – and interested in a simple overview from which to make a start on their planning.
 Medics and others already knowledgeable and experienced in expeditions to altitude will be familiar with what is written here – but may well have comments on some of the opinions I have ventured, where medical consensus is unclear.

-For other ailments there is more scope for varied opinion.
-For example, on the subject of treatment of infections, no one antibiotic provides perfect cover or is perfectly safe.
-We are talking light weight expeditions – and most likely all the medical needs and contingencies would have to be carried in a first aid kit smaller than a doctor’s medical bag.
 With limited space in mind I have tried to select medications which have more than one possible purpose.
-The antibiotic Clarithromycin for example can be used to treat chest, sinus, dental and skin infections.
-The steroid Dexamethasone is an essential to treat High Altitude Cerebral Edema (HACE) – but I have also suggested its use to treat allergic conditions, although normally a different steroid would be used.
+For example: the antibiotic Clarithromycin can be used to treat chest, sinus, dental and skin infections; the steroid Dexamethasone is an essential to treat High Altitude Cerebral Edema (HACE) – but I have also suggested its use to treat allergic conditions, although normally a different steroid would be used.
 I have also tried to keep to medications which are as safe as possible for as many as possible – as far as is possible!
 Finally, I have tried to keep to medications which for the most have dose regimens of less than three times per day.

 Qualification to write this article: